Due to Covid-19, these programs have been cancelled and are being rescheduled for 2021.

 The program welcomes international applicants but does not sponsor J visas.

 The Summer School will consist of morning and afternoon sessions Monday-Friday, complemented by guest lectures and other learning opportunities, as well as social events and enjoyment of the beautiful 2700-acre campus with woods, lakes, and notable architecture.

-Prior familiarity with basic Syriac grammar is not a prerequisite but some preparation will be required before arrival, as directed by the instructors.
-The courses will include an introduction to paleography and to the study and use of manuscripts, especially those now available in the vHMML Reading Room from HMML’s vast collection of digitized Syriac manuscripts.
+The courses will also include an introduction to paleography and to the study and use of manuscripts, especially those now available in the vHMML Reading Room from HMML’s vast collection of digitized manuscripts.

 Accommodation and Costs